Analysis Tools

 Use Draft analysis to find faces in the model that do not meet a specified minimum amount of draft, discover undercut regions, and see the potential parting line locations for selected geometries in a Part Studio.

-- Click the Show Analysis tools icon () in the bottom right corner of the graphics area.
+- Click the Show analysis tools () in the bottom right corner of the graphics area.
 From the menu, select Draft analysis to open the dialog box and color legend.
 In the dialog box, indicate the Mold split direction by selecting a plane, face, or edge.

 - Specify the minimum draft angle.